WHAT TO WEAR & HOW TO SHOW UP FEELING ALL-AROUND RELAXED AND CONFIDENT

 + Spray tan - No need to go crazy, just a little to counteract the “oregon winter” look.

-+ Nails - We suggest simple and natural.
++ Nails - I suggest simple and natural.
 Just short and square with white or neutral gel polish.

 + Eyebrows / Lashes.